-Former South African leader Zuma to face corruption charges
+Ex-South Africa leader’s corruption case adjourns until June

-DURBAN, South Africa (AP) — Former South African president Jacob Zuma has arrived at a courthouse to face old charges of fraud, racketeering and money laundering.
+DURBAN, South Africa (AP) — A corruption case against former South African president Jacob Zuma has been adjourned until June 8.

+A judge made the announcement on Friday as Zuma sat in the dock of a packed courtroom.

-Some Zuma supporters gathered near the courthouse in the coastal city of Durban on Friday to declare that the former leader is not guilty.
+Some Zuma supporters gathered near the courthouse in the coastal city of Durban to declare that the former leader is not guilty of fraud, racketeering and money laundering.

 The charges were recently reinstated after being thrown out nearly a decade ago and relate to an arms deal in the 1990s, when Zuma was deputy president.